jesse-kaufman/portfolio-site/hugo/content/projects/ai-trash-detection/index.md

 - [ ] Streamline YOLO call to reduce duplicated nodes
 - [ ] Support for when one trash can is in front and the other is in back
+  - Would require more testing to ensure trash can count is correct in cameras that can see both
+  - Some cameras can only see one trash can, so this would need to be addressed
+  - Would require additional training to ensure accuracy of count

 ### Automated image collection